CyberCoder-bit/OmniCTF-2026-Quals-Writeups/forensics/DeadWeight/DeadWeight.md

 **Question 5:**
 > What is the second flag?
 (Flag format: ctf{sha256})

-The second flag is encrypted using this...
+From the same PasteBin link, we see that the second flag is encrypted using this...

 ```python
 ##Is this the flag???!??Idk man...I am calling Andrei here.I only do forensics